kiranganesh86/CodingAssessment/README.md

 # API Testing Assessment using C# MS automation framework

-Automate Cat Facts Ninja API using C# automation framework to ensure that the API is hit 10 times and only unique facts are stored using a list.
+Automate Cat Facts Ninja API using C# automation framework to ensure that the API is hit 10 times and only unique facts are stored using a hashmap.
 While handling exceptions.

 ## Prerequisites to run test locally